Sparta Battalion: Ideology and symbols

-Its flag includes a letter "M." According to a fighter interviewed by The Independent, this is "because it is dedicated to Motorola, our commander... a DPR hero".
+Sparta Battalion's insignia and flag include the letter "M".
+According to a fighter interviewed by The Independent, this is "because it is dedicated to Motorola, our commander [...] a DPR hero".
 The Ukrainian newspaper Segodnya noted how the stylized red "M" looks identical to the logo of the Sparta Rangers, a fictional faction of élite soldiers in the Metro 2033 videogame.
 Dmitry Glukhovsky, writer and creator of the Metro series, condemned the use of the name and symbol in a radio interview.
 The non-fictional Moscow Metro (the central setting of Glukhovsky's fictional universe) uses a similarly stylised "M".